J. M. Barrie: Literary career

 Barrie knew that he wished to follow a career as an author; however, his family attempted to persuade him to choose a profession such as the ministry.
 With advice from Alexander, he was able to work out a compromise of attending a university, but studying literature.
 Barrie enrolled at the University of Edinburgh where he wrote drama reviews for the Edinburgh Evening Courant.
 He graduated and obtained an M.A. on 21 April 1882.

-Following a job advertisement found by his sister in The Scotsman, he worked for a year and a half as a staff journalist on the Nottingham Journal.
-Back in Kirriemuir, he submitted a piece to the St. James's Gazette, a London newspaper, using his mother's stories about the town where she grew up (renamed "Thrums").
+Following a job advertisement found by his sister in The Scotsman, he worked for a year and a half as a staff journalist on the Nottingham Journal some way south into the East Midlands of England.
+Back in Kirriemuir after this, he submitted a piece to the St. James's Gazette, a London newspaper, using his mother's stories about the town where she grew up (renamed "Thrums").
 The editor "liked that Scotch thing" so well that Barrie ended up writing a series of these stories.
 They served as the basis for his first novels: Auld Licht Idylls (1888), A Window in Thrums (1889), and The Little Minister (1891).

 The stories depicted the "Auld Lichts", a strict religious sect to which his grandfather had once belonged.
 Modern literary criticism of these early works has been unfavourable, tending to disparage them as sentimental and nostalgic depictions of a parochial Scotland, far from the realities of the industrialised 19th century, seen as characteristic of what became known as the Kailyard School.
 Despite, or perhaps because of, this, they were popular enough at the time to establish Barrie as a successful writer.
 Following that success, he published Better Dead (1888) privately and at his own expense, but it failed to sell.
 His two "Tommy" novels, Sentimental Tommy (1896) and Tommy and Grizel (1900), were about a boy and young man who clings to childish fantasy, with an unhappy ending.
 The English novelist George Gissing read the former in November 1896 and wrote that he "thoroughly dislike[d it]".